Liberty Fund: Reception

 After having participated to a study group on Frank Meyer's fusionism, National Review contributor and National Review Onlines founding editor Jonah Goldberg said "The Liberty Fund is simply an amazing organization, dedicated to truth and study, good conversation and civil society and, of course, freedom".

-In his book The Assault on Reason, former U.S. Vice President and Democratic presidential candidate Al Gore wrote that between 2002 and 2004, 97% of the attendees at Liberty Fund training seminars for judges were Republican administration appointees.
-Gore said that such conferences and seminars are one of the reasons that judges who regularly attend such conferences "are generally responsible for writing the most radical pro-corporate, antienvironmental, and activist decisions".
-Referring to what he calls the "Big Three"—the Foundation for Research on Economics and the Environment, George Mason University's Law & Economics Center, and the Liberty Fund—Gore adds, "These groups are not providing unbiased judicial education.
+In his book The Assault on Reason, former US vice president and Democratic presidential candidate Al Gore alleged that between 2002 and 2004, 97% of the attendees at Liberty Fund training seminars for judges were Republican administration appointees.
+Gore claimed that such conferences and seminars are one of the reasons that judges who regularly attend such conferences "are generally responsible for writing the most radical pro-corporate, anti-environmental, and activist decisions".
+Referring to what he calls the "Big Three"—the Foundation for Research on Economics and the Environment, George Mason University's Law & Economics Center, and the Liberty Fund—Gore adds his accusations: "These groups are not providing unbiased judicial education.
 They are giving multithousand-dollar vacations to federal judges to promote their radical right-wing agenda at the expense of the public interest."